Business

 What is the Global Economy?

 A global economy refers to the economic activities that occur among various countries in an interconnected manner.
 These activities can have positive or negative effects on the participating countries.
+Institutions such as the International Monetary Fund (IMF) and the World Bank play central roles in monitoring these interactions and providing financial stability mechanisms to member nations.

 Several attributes define the global economy, including: